 Direct Listings + Capital Raise

 At a high level, in addition to a direct listing where only existing shareholders offer their shares for resale to the public, the NYSE will now allow companies to raise primary capital at the time of the direct listing.
+For an update on the SEC's approval of Nasdaq's rule change allowing Direct Listings with a Capital Raise, please see our client alert published on May 26, 2021.
 This removes the biggest disadvantage of a direct listing—the inability to raise capital concurrently with the direct listing.
 The NYSE refers to this new type of offering as a “Primary Direct Floor Listing.”

 How Can My Company Qualify for a Primary Direct Floor Listing?